unwitting/jump/README.md

 1 <-- Bottom
 ```

+At program start, the stack is empty.

 ### Flags

-Information about _flags_ are the only other persistent state in a Jump program outside the stack.
+The _flag_ mapping is the final piece of persistent information kept in a Jump program.

 Flags are pointers to code addresses referenced by integer labels.

-So, you might ask your program to create a flag at the current execution location (let's say it's `10), with label`3`.
+So, you might ask your program to create a flag at the current execution cursor (let's say it's `10`), with label `3`.
 This is called "flag 3".
-The interpreter will remember this.
+The interpreter will remember that flag 3 refers to the location `10` in code.

 In future, should your code hit an instruction to jump to flag 3, the next instruction executed will be the one directly after
 the location of flag 3, ie `11`.
-In this way, flags act as labelled `goto`s in Jump.
+In this way, flags act as labelled `goto`s.

+On program start, the flag mapping is empty.

 ### Program entry

-Program execution starts at the location of the `_` instruction (`ENTRY`), or at the first instruction of the code string if no `_` is found.
+Program execution starts at the location of the first `_` instruction (there should be at most one), or at the first instruction of the code string if no `_` is found.
-It will progress to the right, one character at a time, unless sent somewhere by flow control instructions.

 ### Instructions